PF

 Instructions

-1. 1Cook rice noodles according to package instructions.
-Drain and rinse with cold water, and set aside.
+1. 1Cook the rice noodles according to package directions over medium-high heat.
+Drain and rinse with cold water, then set aside.

-2. 2Meanwhile, lay out the raw shrimp on a plate and pat dry with a paper towel.
-Season the shrimp generously on both sides with a pinch of salt and pepper.
+2. 2Pat the raw shrimp dry with paper towels and season both sides with salt and pepper.

-3. 3Heat 1 tablespoon oil in a large stockpot over medium-high heat.
-Add shrimp and cook for 1-2 minutes per side, until the shrimp are pink and opaque and cooked through.
-Remove from pan with a slotted spoon and set aside.
+3. 3Heat 1 tablespoon olive oil in a large stockpot over medium-high heat.
+Add the shrimp and cook 1–2 minutes per side until pink and opaque throughout.
+Remove with a slotted spoon and set aside.

-4. 4Add the remaining 1 tablespoon oil to the stockpot.
-Add sliced onion, bell pepper and carrot, and sauté, stirring occasionally, for 6-8 minutes or until the onion is soft and translucent.
-Add garlic and sauté for 1-2 more minutes, stirring occasionally, until fragrant.
+4. 4Add the remaining 1 tablespoon olive oil to the pot.
+Add the sliced onion, bell pepper, and carrots, and sauté over medium-high heat for 6–8 minutes, stirring occasionally, until the onion is soft and translucent.
+Add the garlic and ginger, and sauté for 1–2 minutes more until fragrant.

 Nutrition — Per Serving